 From our conversation with Ann at Relief International, we’ve summarized five key takeaways for project developers:

 - Carbon finance can enable a project to grow and scale year on year.

 - The nature of carbon finance means the project needs to continually demonstrate impact but in return creates a sustainable source of income.

 - Find an expert partner who can guide you through the requirements of international verification standards for carbon credits, keep the technical documentation up to date and ensure ongoing monitoring.

-- Partner with an organisation you can work with in the long term – whether the market is up or down.
+- Partner with an organization you can work with in the long term – whether the market is up or down.

-- Partner with an organisation that has good relationships with global companies who want to offset their emissions, and understands the technical and markets side of carbon financing
+- Partner with an organization that has good relationships with global companies who want to offset their emissions, and understands the technical and markets side of carbon financing

 If you are a project developer, the current market represents an excellent opportunity to access carbon finance.
 However, it can be complicated and time consuming to secure and maintain.
 It’s important to work with a partner who can provide guidance throughout the process to ensure the long term sustainability of your carbon reduction project.

 Learn more about how we support our project implementation partners by providing technical expertise, financing, access to the corporate market and valuable sector insight.
 If you represent a project either already in development or ready to scale, contact us to assess whether it is viable for carbon finance.

 Refrigerant Carbon Credit™ Pilot Program Rewards Grocers for Climate-Friendly Refrigerant Choices

 Climate Impact Partners is part of the groundbreaking program that uses carbon finance to help grocers lower the cost of using climate-friendly refrigerants.Read more